Royal Palace of Brussels: Royal Collection

 In the Royal Palace, an important part of the Royal Collection is found.
 This consists of mainly state portraits and important furniture of Napoleon, Leopold I, Louis Philippe I and Leopold II.
 Silverware, porcelain and fine crystal is kept in the cellars used during state banquets and formal occasions at court.
 Queen Paola added modern art in some of the state rooms.

 During state visits, the royal apartments and suites are at the disposal of visiting heads of state.
 Ambassadors too are received there with state ceremony.
 New Year's receptions are held for NATO, EU ambassadors and politicians.
 Royal wedding banquets take place in the palace, and after their death, the body of the deceased king lies in state there.
 If the king is currently in the country, the flag is hoisted on the central building.
 If he is present inside the palace, then the guard of honour stands at the front of the palace.

+Surroundings

+The adjacent park, Brussels Park, is separated from the Royal Palace by the Place des Palais.
+This rectangular park, measuring more than 13 ha, contains around sixty sculptures, primarily inspired by Greco-Roman mythology; two water basins with fountains; monumental neoclassical railings and gates; as well as two bandstands where numerous shows take place in the summer.
+The park's middle axis marks both the middle peristyle of the Royal Palace and of the Belgian Federal Parliament building (Palace of the Nation) on the other side of the park.
+The two facing buildings are said to symbolise Belgium's system of government: a constitutional monarchy.